Your Post Trip Inspection Checklist: 4 Steps

 You go the extra mile to ensure that your drivers are well-trained in every aspect of their job, from being properly licensed to knowing how best to handle the materials that your company ships.
 But it’s important that their training includes instruction on how to perform a post trip inspection.

-So, how can you ensure all of your drivers are adequately equipped to assess the condition of the vehicles in your fleet?
+So, how can you ensure all of your drivers are adequately equipped to assess the condition of the vehicles in your fleet and meet DOT compliance?
 It may be as simple as implementing procedures for training drivers on post trip inspections along with the other training they receive.
 This training may occur at the following times:

 • During onboarding